 Colorado Public Health Association

-As a state partner for climate and health equity, the goal of the Colorado Public Health Association is to build and grow its policy and advocacy capacity to be a respected voice at the state capitol on issues related to climate change policy and the impact on public health.
-CPHA hosted "Public Health Advocacy Day at the Capitol: Healthy Air, Land, Water and People," equipping 150 public health professionals, public health students and local public health agency staff with the tools to be empowered and active climate health champions.
-As state lawmakers champion energy, greenhouse gas emissions, air quality and water efficiency in the 2023 legislative session, CPHA’s Policy Committee is reviewing climate policies and learning more about how to effectively speak up on this issue.
+The Colorado Public Health Association focused on building and growing its policy and advocacy capacity to be a respected voice at the state capitol on issues related to climate change policy and the impact on public health.
+CPHA hosted its first "Public Health Advocacy Day at the Capitol: Healthy Air, Land, Water and People," equipping over 150 public health professionals and students and local public health agency staff with the tools to be empowered and active climate health champions.
+CPHA developed an action alert on an ozone bill to support efforts to improve air quality, worked on a water conservation bill, and supported their state public health department’s budget request for funding associated with recommendations for air quality and pollution and the environmental justice program.
+During this work, CPHA developed new partnerships with Healthy Air and Water Colorado and Conservation Colorado and joined the Ozone Policy Coalition.

 Maine Public Health Association

 The Maine Public Health Association promoted the advancement and adoption of evidence-based climate change responsive practices and policies in Maine's healthcare systems and associations, as well as at the state level.
 MPHA started convening a healthcare system learning collaborative that aimed to engage leadership and staff from health systems and associations on shared state level climate priorities including energy efficiency and waste and emissions reduction practices and policies.
 MPHA was ultimately able to leverage this work to secure $60,000 in additional funding to support their learning collaborative and related climate and environmental health work.